Last verified: 17 days ago

 Also known as: Beta vulgaris, beetroot, beet root juice, BRJ, dietary nitrate, betalain, betanin

-500 ml juice (~5.1 mmol nitrate) or 100 mg betalain concentrate daily based on study doses
+500 ml (~5.1 mmol nitrate) juice daily or 100 mg betalain concentrate daily based on study doses

 What the Science Says

-Beet root is a vegetable naturally rich in dietary nitrates and pigments called betalains.
-When consumed, nitrates convert to nitric oxide in the body, which improves how efficiently muscles use oxygen during exercise — meaning you can do more work with less energy expenditure.
-Clinical trials show it can modestly improve cycling power output, extend time to exhaustion during high-intensity exercise, and may support healthier brain network organization in older adults when combined with regular exercise.
+Beet root is a vegetable naturally high in dietary nitrates and pigments called betalains.
+When consumed as juice or concentrate, it improves how efficiently muscles use oxygen during exercise — meaning you can do more work with less energy cost.
+Studies show it can extend time to exhaustion, improve cycling power output, and may support brain network health in older adults when combined with exercise.

 What It Doesn't Do